 - Plan how to develop your knowledge and skills to move up to the next competence level.

-We are pleased to publish the first standard; the Competency Standard for Water Vole Survey, Mitigation and Management.
-This document is a draft version and we would welcome comments and feedback using the form provided.
+We are pleased to publish the standards set out below.
+These documents are draft versions and we would welcome comments and feedback using the relevant forms provided.
 Please complete and submit to firstname.lastname@example.org.

 Other competency standards currently in development include: